 Furthermore, we cannot give you any assurance that the future performance of the reference asset or the reference asset constituent stocks will result in your receiving an amount greater than or equal to the principal amount of your notes.
 Certain periods of historical performance of the reference asset or the reference asset constituent stocks would have resulted in you receiving less than the principal amount of your notes if you had owned notes with terms similar to these notes in the past.
-See Information Regarding The Reference Asset in this pricing supplement for further information regarding the historical performance of the reference asset.
+See "Information Regarding The Reference Asset" in this pricing supplement for further information regarding the historical performance of the reference asset.

-There is no assurance as to the performance of the reference asset; past performance of the reference asset constituent stocks should not be taken as an indication of the future performance of the reference asset constituent stocks
+There is no assurance as to the performance of the reference asset or the reference asset constituent stocks; past performance of the reference asset or the reference asset constituent stocks should not be taken as an indication of the future performance of the reference asset or the reference asset constituent stocks

-The notes are linked to the level of the reference asset, which is speculative and involves a high degree of risk.
-None of the Issuer, the calculation agent or GS&Co., or any affiliate of the issuer, the calculation agent or GS&Co. gives any assurance as to the performance of the reference asset.
-Investors should not conclude that the sale by the issuer of the notes is an investment recommendation by it or by any of the other entities mentioned above to invest in securities linked to the performance of the reference asset.
+The notes are linked directly to the level of the reference asset and indirectly to the levels of the reference asset constituent stocks, which are speculative and involve a high degree of risk.
+None of the Bank, the calculation agent, or SCUSA or any other affiliate of the Bank gives any assurance as to the performance of the reference asset or the reference asset constituent stocks.
+Investors should not conclude that the sale by the Bank of the notes is an investment recommendation by it or by any of the other entities mentioned above to invest in securities linked to the performance of the reference asset or the reference asset constituent stocks.
 Investors should consult with their own financial advisors as to whether an investment in the notes is appropriate for them.
-Past performance of the reference asset constituent stocks comprising the reference asset should not be taken as a guarantee or assurance of the future performance of the reference asset constituent stocks comprising the reference asset, and it is impossible to predict whether the level of the reference asset will rise or fall during the term of the notes.
+Past performance of the reference asset and the reference asset constituent stocks should not be taken as a guarantee or assurance of the future performance of the reference asset or the reference asset constituent stocks, and it is impossible to predict whether the level of the reference asset or the reference asset constituent stocks will rise or fall during the term of the notes.
 The reference asset reflects price return only and not total return

 The return on your notes is based on the performance of the reference asset, which reflects the changes in the market prices of the reference asset constituent stocks.
-It is not, however, linked to a total return index or strategy, which, in addition to reflecting those price returns, would also reflect dividends paid on the reference asset constituent stocks.
+It is not, however, linked to a "total return" index or strategy, which, in addition to reflecting those price returns, would also reflect dividends paid on the reference asset constituent stocks.
 The return on your notes will not include such a total return feature or dividend component.